Faulty safety doors at Bronx high-rise were repeatedly flagged before deadly fire, officials say

 Nigro emphasized that the open door also made the stairwell dangerous.

-Closed doors are vital to containing fire and smoke, especially in buildings like the one in the Bronx that do not have automatic sprinkler systems, Glenn Corbett, a fire science professor at John Jay College in New York City, told the AP.
+Closed doors are vital to containing fire and smoke, especially in buildings like the one in the Bronx that do not have automatic sprinkler systems, Glenn Corbett, a fire science professor at John Jay College of Criminal Justice in New York City, told the AP.

 “It’s pretty remarkable that the failure of one door could lead to how many deaths we had here, but that’s the reality of it,” Corbett said.
 “That one door played a critical role in allowing the fire to spread and the smoke and heat to spread vertically through the building.”